pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

     E1.Unrolled_4: 773 710 710 711 711

 This is faster than the previous one (790) but still slower than `Unrolled_1` (659).
-This means that we mustn't fully discard this approach, and in some cases it can be productive.
-It can even happen to be faster on some other processors.
+This means that we mustn't fully discard this approach, and in some cases it may be productive.
+It may even be faster on some other processors.
 However, in our specific case on our processor a simple loop unrolling gave the best results so far.

 Another approach to loop unrolling is partial unrolling.
 The outer loop in `Unrolled_1` runs for 32 iterations,